 As part of the accountability and transparency provisions included in the CARES Act, OMB, in consultation with the CEA, Treasury, and SBA, is charged with providing to the Congress, and the public, quarterly reports on the effects of certain Coronavirus response funds, specifically "large covered funds."
-This report will provide estimates of the effects of certain Coronavirus response funds through mid-April on employment, estimated economic growth, and other key economic indicators, including information about impacted industries.
+This report will provide estimates of the effects of certain Coronavirus response funds through the second quarter on employment, estimated economic growth, and other key economic indicators, including information about impacted industries.

 As we outlined in previous reports, without direct evidence of what would have happened in the absence of the Coronavirus response funds, we cannot say with certainty the precise impact the funds had on the economy.
-Additionally, the difference between local responses and decisions by some states to maintain restrictions on some small businesses impacts the overall data for the Nation.
+Additionally, the difference between local responses and decisions by some states to maintain restrictions on some small businesses or the difference in vaccination rates across different parts of the country impacts the overall data for the Nation.
 Therefore, results presented in this paper should be regarded as preliminary and subject to substantial margins of error.
+It should also be noted that this report details the state of the economic recovery before, during, and after the passage of each pandemic response legislation.
+This report's analysis, however, generally cannot disentangle the incremental impact of the CARES Act on the overall recovery from the incremental impacts of the CAA or ARP.
+As more time passes, it will become more and more important to interpret the current state of the recovery as the combined result of the pandemic response legislations in their entirety and of unrelated economic developments.